~* Chapter Twelve *~

 "I don't need designer jeans," Percy grumbled under his breath.

 They ended up going to a little local store in the mall.
 It didn't appear overly pricey, not that it mattered to Poseidon but it avoided any tantrums over brand names.
-Since it had been such a long time since Percy went shopping (or had been able to read his clothes tags) it took them a little while to figure out what size pants he was.
+Since it had been so long since Percy went shopping (or had been able to read his clothes' tags) it took them a while to figure out what size pants he wore.

 Percy grumbled but the closing door prevented Poseidon from really understanding what he was muttering about.

-"These ones fit fine."
-Percy's voice called.
+"These ones fit fine," Percy's voice called as Poseidon typed away.

 "Do they?"
-Poseidon asked, "Are they comfortable."
+Poseidon asked distractedly, "Are they comfortable?"

-"Try on another pair."
-He heard a sigh and could not help but chuckle, looking up from his phone.
+He heard a sigh and couldn't help but chuckle, looking up from his phone.
 He didn't get a reply but two pairs of jeans eventually appeared over Percy's door.
-Poseidon figured the boy finally realized they were not leaving until they found something he liked so Percy was genuinely trying to find something he liked.
+Poseidon figured the boy finally realized they weren't leaving until they found something he liked so Percy was genuinely trying to find something he liked.
 Poseidon was glad.
 He idly rifled through a rack of shirts, frowning.
 Percy needed new shirts as well, although he feared those would be harder to pick out than jeans.

-"Yeah, she seems to think it'll do you some good," Poseidon said.
+"She seems to think it'll do you some good," Poseidon said.
 "You know, nothing like sunshine and a little excitement to help recover from the flu.
 Is there anywhere you'd like to go?
 Or anything you'd like to do?
 A vacation place you like?"

 "Fishing doesn't necessarily require eyesight," Poseidon said lightly, "nor does beach-going, boating, parasailing—"

 "I've never really thought about it, vacations were a little impossible for me and Mom . . ."
 Percy said thoughtfully.
 He turned his head towards his father, "Where do you like to go?"

 "Personally, I'm a fan of Florida, California and Hawaii—sunshine, warm water, abundant sea life."

 Percy laughed, "That sounds nice.
 I don't think I've ever really been out of state."

 "Never?"
 Poseidon raised an eyebrow, "Well then we're going out of state.
 You know what, I often work with a research center down in Florida; perhaps we could go there.
-Its right next to the beach, we could use their boats and equipment, how's that sound?"
+It's right next to the beach, we could use their boats and equipment, how's that sound?"

 "Fun," Percy said thoughtfully, "that sounds fun."
 He sounded surprised, but tilted his head up and smiled.